afnanenayet/weekend-ray-tracer/docs/README.md

 For the rendering side, I referenced the classic [pbrt](http://pbrt.org) book, as well as information from Dartmouth's CS87 rendering course, taught by [Wojciech Jarosz](https://cs.dartmouth.edu/~wjarosz/).

+I'm also using [nalgebra](http://nalgebra.org) as my linear algebra library.